Pirupuku/Egnar/README.md

 # Egnar modified
 WoW 1.12.1 addon.
-Show a range indicator for all classes.
+Shows a range indicator for all classes.

 ![screenshot](screenshot.png)

+Actual appearance might be different from the screenshot.